solidi/hl-mods/workspace/plan/beta4-buglist.md

 [ ] kicked bots still vote at end
 [ ] fragged and walking if holding arrow button?
-[ ] aim mutator, only target enemy (different team, chumtoad holder)
+[ ] aim mutator, only target enemy (different team, chumtoad holder) [ ] maxpack and snowballs, no need to enable, chumxplode in capture (mutator filter) [ ] pushy and snowballs
+[ ] slow weapons should affect kick

 ## New Ideas